drj11/drj11.github.io/forth-philosophy.md

 immediately following `IF`.
 In this case executing a `SWAP`.
-Nothing happens when we get to `THEN`, we simply carry on after the `THEN`.
+Nothing happens when we get to `THEN`, we ignore the `THEN`, then carry on with the following words.

 So the action of `select` is to remove the Top of Stack and either drop the new Top of Stack (if the item removed was 0), or